nhier17/talk-the-talk/README.md

 Run the development server:

 npm run dev

+## Dependencies
+This project relies on several key technologies to deliver a powerful and efficient user experience:

+Convex: For real-time database and state management.
+Clerk/Next.js: For secure and user-friendly authentication.
+Shadcn: For modern and responsive UI components.
+OpenAI: For AI-driven podcast and thumbnail generation.
+Next.js: For robust server-side rendering and static site generation.

+## Usage
+### Generating a Podcast
+Sign up / Sign in: Create an account or log in using the Clerk-powered authentication system.
+Create a Podcast: Enter the necessary details and let OpenAI generate the podcast content for you.
+Generate Thumbnails: Create custom thumbnails for your podcasts using OpenAI's capabilities.
+Manage Content: View, edit, and manage your podcasts through your user dashboard.

+## API
+### Authentication
+Clerk handles all authentication processes.
+Make sure your Clerk API keys are correctly set up in your .env.local file.

+### Podcast Generation
+Endpoints for generating podcasts and thumbnails are powered by OpenAI.
+Ensure your OpenAI API key is configured in your .env.local file.

+### Real-time Database
+Real-time content management is facilitated by Convex.
+Ensure your Convex API key is included in your .env.local file.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.